A Comprehensive Comparison: Electric Dryers vs. Gas Dryers

 Appliance Cost

-- End-of-Cycle Signal—even if you don’t have the extended tumble feature on your new dryer, you can be alerted when your clothing is dry with a series of beeps or chime.
+• End-of-Cycle Signal—even if you don’t have the extended tumble feature on your new dryer, you can be alerted when your clothing is dry with a series of beeps or chimes.
 When the dryer stops, removing your clothes promptly will save ironing time or alert you to clothes that need additional drying time.
 There is no fear of disturbing the baby as most signals have a volume or on/off switch.

-Compact units for those with limited space or light laundry needs are available at 3.4 cu. ft.
-“Full-size” dryers are most common and range between 5.8 cu. ft. and 8.3 cu. ft.
-“Mega-capacity” units can handle heavy-duty loads and come as large as 9.0 cu. ft.
-Be careful searching only by dryer terminology as manufacturers don’t always identify their units the same.
+Compact units for those with limited space or light laundry needs are available at 3.4 cu.
+Ft.
+“Full-size” dryers are most common and range between 5.8 cu.
+Ft. and 8.3 cu.
+Ft.
+“Mega-capacity” units can handle heavy-duty loads and come as large as 9.0 cu.
+Ft.
+Be careful searching only by dryer terminology, as manufacturers don’t always identify their units the same.

 Installation Process

-Plan about $100 for simple installation or several hundred dollars to hire out a gas line and vent system.
+Plan about $100 for a simple installation or several hundred dollars to hire out a gas line and vent system.

 Energy Consumption Costs